 Another recommend method for removing crayon is toothpaste and a toothbrush.
 Please note, for this to work you need to use actual paste not the gel.
 Paste has tiny abrasives that polish your teeth.
 This slightly gritty texture is what helps to remove the unwanted markings from the surface you are scrubbing.
 This method also seems to work with mediums like dry erase marker as well.

 They call it magic for a reason.
 I would say this is the sponge to hand the perpetrator to do their penance with.
 If nothing else at least you’ll have an easier time cleaning up the area yourself using one of these Mr. Clean Magic Erasers.
 If you haven’t yet experienced how amazing these things are, start by getting the sponge wet and then ring out excess water.
 It doesn’t need to be dripping.
-With your damp sponge start rubbing the mark on the wall and witness it disappears.
+With your damp sponge start rubbing the mark on the wall and witness it disappear.
 No chemicals or soap required.

 I have seen some demonstration that show rubbing alcohol works wonders on permanent marker.
 However, I also know that rubbing alcohol may have adverse effects on certain kinds of paint.
 Acrylic will come off.
 Like I said before, test a small non-visible area before you start scrubbing.

 Sometimes, even after your best efforts to remove the crayon marks from the wall, some surfaces will simply have to be repainted to restore them to their former state before your child started working on their masterpiece.
 Sorry.
 Good news, now you can try that new color you were looking at the other day.
 Book a free estimate with the professionals at Five Star Painting by clicking HERE or calling 888-261-3633.

-Someday you will be able to laugh about this.
-Just breath!
+Someday you will be able to laugh about this!